rsyslog/rsyslog/source/messageparser.rst

 directory.
 They are named pmrfc3164.c and pmrfc5424.c.
 You need to follow the usual loadable module guidelines.
-It is my expectation that writing a parser should typically not take longer than a single day, with maybe a day more to get acquainted with rsyslog.
+It is my expectation that writing a parser should typically not take longer than a single day, with maybe a day more to get aquainted with rsyslog.
 Of course, I am not sure if the number is actually right.

 If you can not program or have no time to do it, Adiscon can also write a message parser for you as part of the `rsyslog professional services